 VA – I’ve no idea.
 It just shows that the myth in this case did not work as intended.
 My understanding is that the court of first instance did not agree its actions with the higher court.
 Its decision proves that the court acted independently and reached a decision in accordance with its own understanding.

 ZS – Why did the High Court of Karelia take the prosecution view so firmly?
 Was it because of the new expert assessment of the photographs of Dmitriev’s foster daughter?
 The prosecutor’s office considers them pornographic, although the Petrozavodsk City Court acquitted Dmitriev of that charge.

 VA — It’s hard for me to say.
 I haven’t seen the ruling yet.
 As you yourself realise it’s ridiculous to talk of a new assessment.
 Three years have passed, there has been an investigation and judicial hearings and a great many experts and specialists have appeared in court.
 Yet in a matter of three days they pretend some expert assessment has taken place.
 It’s a sham.
 I don’t even want to refer to that assessment.

 It has nothing to do with the law.
 I petitioned for the judges to recuse themselves because it was obvious to everyone, even non-lawyers, that there could be no lawful, properly grounded decision at the High Court of Karelia.

 ZS – Why do you say “obvious”?

-VA – I laid out my arguments in the declaration that I submitted to the Supreme Court of Karelia.
+VA – I laid out my arguments in the declaration that I submitted to the High Court of Karelia.